zulip/zulip/docs/prod-maintain-secure-upgrade.md

-The Zulip upgrade process works by creating a new deployment under `/home/zulip/deployments/` containing a complete copy of the Zulip server code, and then moving the symlinks at `/home/zulip/deployments/current` and `/root/zulip` as part of the upgrade process.
+The Zulip upgrade process works by creating a new deployment under `/home/zulip/deployments/` containing a complete copy of the Zulip server code, and then moving the symlinks at `/home/zulip/deployments/{current,last,next}` as part of the upgrade process.

-This means that if the new version isn't working, you can quickly downgrade to the old version by using `/home/zulip/deployments/<date>/scripts/restart-server` to return to a previous version that you've deployed (the version is specified via the path to the copy of `restart-server` you call).
+This means that if the new version isn't working, you can quickly downgrade to the old version by running `/home/zulip/deployments/last/scripts/restart-server`, or to an earlier previous version by running `/home/zulip/deployments/DATE/scripts/restart-server`.
+The `restart-server` script stops any running Zulip server, and starts the version corresponding to the `restart-server` path you call.

 ### Updating settings